Groups with infinitely many ends acting analytically on the circle: Acknowledgements

-From this fact it is not difficult to prove the following lemma (cf.~the proof of Lemma \ref{distinguishends}), which provides a criterion to distinguish ends of the Schreier graph of $J_0$.
-It is much in Duminy's spirit: see for example \cite[Lemma 3.4.2]{Navas2011}. \begin{lem} ~
+with respect to the same constant $C_\mathcal G:=\max_{g\in \mathcal G\cup \mathcal G^{-1}}\sup_{\T} |g''/g'|$.
+From this fact it is not difficult to prove the following lemma which provides a criterion to distinguish ends of the Schreier graph of $J_0$.
+It is close to the original ideas of Duminy; see for example \cite[Lemma 3.4.2]{Navas2011}.
+Recall that the ends, and the fact that a sequence converges to a certain end, are independent of the finite system of generators of the group.